 Veteran volunteers from the Victoria Cross Trust attended the grave side of George Wyatt VC in Cadeby Doncaster to examine and tend to his memorial.
 Two years ago the VCT stabilised the headstone which had started to sink and ran the potential for toppling over.
 This year the grassed area was seriously depleted and so through work with the South Yorkshire Police and Doncaster Royal Engineers Association this has now been rectified in preparation for a re- dedication ceremony on 11th November.
+All made possible through support and funding received as part of the Maintaining the Memories project from the Armed Forces Covenant Fund.

 The charity relies on its volunteers and veterans providing excellent opportunities to support projects such as this either through giving their time or through donations such as that provided by the Doncaster Royal Engineers and military veterans serving with South Yorkshire Police working with the VCT.